 Galatians 6:2 tells us, “Carry each other’s burdens, and in this way you will fulfill the law of Christ.”
 Praying for one another is a powerful way for us to bear one another’s burdens.
+Taking another's hand and praying for them is a powerful blessing you can give another person.

 Recently, I had a busy week and things were stressed.
 So many thoughts were swirling around my head.
 Days of working ahead to complete all my projects before a week-long trip out of state had taken their toll.
 I was exhausted.
 And, the needs of so many others weighed on my heart.
 I cycled through them in my mind: